-Our school counselor is available to assist students, parents, and staff with academic problems, social problems, and crisis situations.
-Students and parents are also encouraged to make use of the counselor by making an appointment.
+Our school counselor is available to assist students, families, and staff with academic problems, social problems, and crisis situations.
+Students and parents are also encouraged to make use of the school counselor by making an appointment.
 This can be a meeting in person or by phone.
-The counselor may be reached at 412-571-6240.
+The school counselor may be reached at 412-571-6000, option 4.
+The District contact regarding Counseling services is Suzanne Lochie, the Director of Pupil Services, lochie@kosd.org 412-571-6013